React Integration Guide

 7

-• Start your dev server: npm start or npm run dev
+• Start your dev server: `npm run dev` (Vite) or `npm start` (CRA)

-• Open your app in the browser
+• Open your app in the browser — you should see the floating Report Issue button

 Troubleshooting